UsagiBo/HackernewsProj/CIconfig.md

-# H1 link to your MVP application serving at least a static HTML page
+#  link to my MVP application serving a static HTML page
 http://default-environment.4uijy9uppx.eu-west-2.elasticbeanstalk.com/

-## H2 brief description of the CD technology
+##  brief description of the CD technology
 I'll be using GitHub, AWS CodePipeline and AWS Elastic Beanstalk to create a deployment pipeline for a my website This allows the website to be updated automatically every time I change my code.

-### H3 How I setup and configure my build jobs
+## How I setup and configure my build jobs
 After creating this repository on github with a simple php file saying "Hello World!".

 I. Set Up the Deployment Environment